-Given that the 24 hours of Daytona for 2019 is coming up in a week or so and IMSA is celebrating it’s 50th birthday, I thought I would post a shout out and remembrance to one of my all time favorite drivers, Mark Donohue.
-It will be the Golden Anniversary of Mark’s Win at Daytona in the 24 Hours with the Sunoco sponsored T70 Mk III Lola as prepared by Penske Racing.
+Given that the Rolex 24 hours of Daytona for 2024 is coming up in a week I thought I would post a shout out and remembrance to one of my all time favorite drivers, Mark Donohue.
+It will be the Fifty Fifth Anniversary of Mark’s Win at Daytona in the 24 Hours with the Sunoco sponsored T70 Mk III Lola as prepared by Penske Racing.

 Mark Donohue was teamed with midwest champion Chuck Parsons for the overall win in 1969 as one of the first internationally acclaimed major races won by the Sunoco/Penske Team.
-I am sure with some of the start of IMSA’s coverage of the 2019 Rolex 24 and some of their press releases, there will be some other stories on the historic win for the Penske/Donohue partnership in their early days.
+I am sure with some of the start of IMSA’s coverage of the 2024 Rolex 24 and some of their press releases, there will be some other stories of historic wins for the Penske/Donohue partnership and some of the other iconic teams in their early days.